+SENATE COMMITTEE ON PUBLIC SAFETY

+Senator Nancy Skinner, Chair

+2017 - 2018 Regular

+Bill No: SB 1441 Hearing Date: April 17, 2018

+Author: Stern

+Version: April 2, 2018

+Urgency: No I Fiscal: Yes

+Consultant: MK

+Subject: Animal Cruelty: Declawing

+HISTORY

-SENATE COMMITTEE ON PUBLIC SAFETY Senator Nancy Skinner, Chair 2017 - 2018 Regular Bill No: SB 1441 Hearing Date: April 24, 2018 Author: Stern Version: April 2, 2018 Urgency: No I Fiscal: Yes Consultant: MK Subject: Animal Cruelty: Declawing HISTORY Source: The Paw Project - Prior Legislation: SB 1229 (Pavley) Chapter 596, States.
+Source: The Paw Project Prior Legislat ion: SB 1229 (Pavley) Chapter 596, States.
 2012 AB 1857 (Koretz) Chapter 876, Stats.
-2004 - Support: Alley Cat Allies; Animal Advocate; California Potbellied Pig Association; Cat Care Clinic of Ashville; The Feline Medical Center; Forever Meow; Friends of Animals; Friends of Culver City Animals; Fundamentally Feline; Humane Society Veterinary Medical Association; The Humane Society of the United States; In Defense of Animals; Jameson Animal Rescue Ranch; Last Chance for Animals; Los Angeles Animal Services Department; Paws Whiskers & Claws; Red Barn Cat Clinic; RedRover; Social Compassion in Legislation; Stray Cat Alliance; Thornhill Pet Hospital, Inc.; Veterinary Association for the Protection of Animals; Zen Cat; several individuals - Opposition: California Veterinary Medical Association; Cats Only Veterinary Hospital; Codornices Veterinary Clinic; Equine Solutions; Oak Park Veterinary Clinic; Palmdale Veterinary Hospital; Ukiah Veterinary Hospital; VCA Clarmar Animal Hospital; several individuals PURPOSE The purpose of this bill is to prohibit a person from performing the surgical declawing of a domestic cat.
+2004 Support: Alley Cat Allies; Animal Advocate; California Potbellied Pig Association; The Feline Medical Center; Forever Meow; Friends of Animals; Friends of Culver City Animals; Fundamentally Feline; Humane Society Veterinary Medical Association; The Humane Society of the United States; Jameson Animal Rescu Ranch; Los Angeles Animal Services Department; Red Barn Cat Clinic; Social Compassion in Legislation; Zen Cat; several individuals Opposition: California Veterinary Medical Association; Cats Only Veterinary Hospital; Equine Solutions; Palmdale Veterinary Hospital; Ukiah Veterinary Hospital; VCA Clarmar Animal Hospital; several individuals

+PURPOSE

+The purpose of this bill is to prohibit a person from performing the surgical declawing of a domestic cat.

 Existing law provides that a property manager cannot refuse to rent to a person because or he or she refuses to declaw or devocalize their animal.
-(Civil Code § 1942.7) Existing law provides no city, county or city and county shall prohibit a healing arts professional licensed with the state or licensed or certified by an entity established under the law from engaging in any act or performing any procedure that falls within the professionally recognized scope of practice of that license.
-(Business and Professions Code § 460) SB 1441 (Stern) Existing law provides makes it a misdemeanor for a person form performing or otherwise procuring or arranging for the performance of, surgical claw removal, declawing, onychectomy, or tendonectomy on any cat that is a member of an exotic or native wild cat species.
-(Penal Code § 597.6 (a)) Existing law also makes it a misdemeanor for a person from altering an exotic or native wild cat's toes, claws or paws to prevent the normal function of the cat's toes, claws or paws.
-(Penal Code § 597.6(a)) Existing law provides that a violation of the above is a misdemeanor punishable by imprisonment in the county jail for up to a year and/or a fine of not more than \$10,000.
-(Penal Code § 597.6 (a)) This bill provides that a person shall not perform or otherwise procure or arrange for the performance of, surgical claw removal, declawing, onychectomy, or tendonectomy on any cat that is a member of a domestic cat species and shall not otherwise alter that cat's toes, claws, or paws to prevent the normal function of the cat's toes, claws, or paws.
+(Civil Code § 1942.7)

+Existing law provides no city, county or city and county shall prohibit a healing arts professional licensed with the state or licensed or certified by an entity established under the law from engaging in any act or performing any procedure that falls within the professionally recognized scope of practice of that license.
+(Business and Professions Code § 460)

+Existing law provides makes it a misdemeanor for a person form performing or otherwise procuring or arranging for the performance of, surgical claw removal, declawing, onychectomy, or tendonectomy on any cat that is a member of an exotic or native wild cat species.
+(Penal Code § 597.6 (a))

+Existing law also makes it a misdemeanor for a person from altering an exotic or native wild cat's toes, claws or paws to prevent the normal function of the cat's toes, claws or paws.
+(Penal Code § 597.6(a))

+SB 1441 (Stern)

+Existing law provides that a violation of the above is a misdemeanor punishable by imprisonment in the county jail for up to a year and/or a fine of not more than \$10,000.
+(Penal Code § 597.6 (a))

+This bill provides that a person shall not perform or otherwise procure or arrange for the performance of, surgical claw removal, declawing, onychectomy, or tendonectomy on any cat that is a member of a domestic cat species and shall not otherwise alter that cat's toes, claws, or paws to prevent the normal function of the cat's toes, claws, or paws.

 This bill provides that a person who violates the above is guilty of an infraction punishable by a fine not to exceed \$250 for the first offense (\$1025 with approximately 310% penalty assessments).
 A second or subsequent violation is a misdemeanor punishable by the standard up to 6 months in county jail and/ or a fine of up to \$1,000 (\$4,100 with penalty assessments).

 This bill provides that it does not apply to a procedure performed solely for a therapeutic purpose.

 This bill provides that it does not prohibit the enforcement of a local ordinance that provides a more severe punishment for acts prohibited in this bill.

 This bill defines "domestic cat species" means Felis Silvestris Catus, Felis Catus, or Felis Domesticus, or hybrids of those species and wild cats that are greater than three generations removed form an exotic or native cat.

+COMMENTS

-COMMENTS 1.
-Need for This Bill According to the author:
+1. Need for This Bill

+According to the author: